There are two dates a Chinese zodiac year could be said to start:

 - Monkey Month: August 7 – September 6

 - Chicken Month: September 7 – October 7

 - Dog Month: October 8 – November 6

 - Pig Month: November 7 – December 6

 Chinese New Year Day is the first lunar day of the first Chinese lunar month.
 That means the new moon day is the first lunar day.
-The new moon day could fall to different day in different time zones.
-Therefore, 2021 lunar months may be different between China and USA time zones.
+The new moon day could fall on a different day in different time zones.
+Therefore, 2022 lunar months may be different between China and USA time zones.

 - 1st Lunar Month – Tiger Month

 March 3, 2022 to March 31, 2022

 May 1, 2022 to May 29, 2022

 - 6th Lunar Month – Sheep Month